Running Your First Scan¶

 , target.co.uk

-If your input is
+If your input is sub.example.com

-and you are aware that there are not many subdomains associated with it (such asanother.sub.example.com
+and you are aware that there are NOT many subdomains associated with it (such as another.sub.example.com

 1. If you desire a comprehensive scan that encompasses subdomain enumeration, DNS probing, and vulnerability scanning